 Trial Court Reaches The Right Result With Post-Trial Affidavits

-In the recent Maine Supreme Court case of NDC Communications, LLC v.
-Kenneth Carl III, the Maine Supreme Judicial Court wrestled with the strength of trial court evidence and whether it was enough to sustain the judgment in a construction matter.
-The parties in this case had an unusually complex set of agreements to develop a piece of land in Kenduskeag, Maine.
+In the recent ME Supreme Court case of NDC Communications, LLC v.
+Kenneth Carl III, the ME Supreme Judicial Court wrestled with the strength of trial court evidence and whether it was enough to sustain the judgment in a construction matter.
+The parties in this case had an unusually complex set of agreements to develop a piece of land in Kenduskeag, ME.
 The work, unfortunately, was undertaken without a written contract and when the working relationship broke down, NDC filed a complaint between parties that it was owed substantial funds from Carl and asserted a mechanics lien.
 Carl counterclaimed against NDC for breach of contract, claiming that he was owed monies back.